AlexSimpler/FrameInject/README.md

 ## Copyright

-Made in 2020 by AlexSimpler / Flickery#4649.
+Made in 2020 by AlexSimpler.

-All rights reserved©